francoisdevlin/devlinsf-clojure-utils/docs/sql-utils.markdown

     (where-clause {"id" 1}) => "id=1"

+Also, a key with a value of nil will generate an "IS NULL" clause

+	(where-clause {"id" nil}) => "id IS NULL"

 ## AND, OR & IN

 I have found the following statements to be true for 99% of my queries.